Clean Cultivation

 That is why the Institute of Bio- and Geosciences at the Jülich Research Center, under the direction of Professor Dr. Ulrich Schurr, is an important interface in practice, working with farmers, horticulturists and breeders in the region to test new technologies under real-life conditions.

-Our new business model is based on offering a complete service package.
-For a flat fee per growing cycle, farmers receive the product, the technology, the active substances and the know-how.
-The flat-rate service is billed based on usage.
+Our new business model offers a complete service package for farmers.
+For a flat fee per growing cycle, they receive the product, technology, active substances, and expert know-how.
+The flat-rate service is billed based on actual usage, ensuring cost transparency and efficiency.